 Wilmington Boys Choir

 The Wilmington Boys Choir at St. Paul’s provides young Wilmingtonians “A Voice for Life.”
-Through the leadership of Director Ronnie Wise and Assistant Director Richard Rhoads, this organization strives for musical excellence as well as instilling the time-honored principles of integrity, character, achievement and a strong work ethic.
+Through the leadership of Director Ronnie Wise, this organization strives for musical excellence as well as instilling the time-honored principles of integrity, character, achievement and a strong work ethic.

 The choir is affiliated with the Royal School of Church Music in America, which uses a point system to advance each boy to the next level of musical achievement.
 The qualities previously mentioned are also considered for advancement to the next level, along with rehearsal and performance attendance.
-Even though the choir has an affiliation with St. Paul’s, it also serves equally as a civic boys choir to the Cape Fear Region and is a 501(c)3 non profit organization.
+Even though the choir has an affiliation with St. Paul’s, it also serves equally as a civic boys choir to the Cape Fear Region.

-The choir is open to boys age 7 through 17.
+The choir is open to boys age 7 through voice change.
 Rehearsals are Tuesdays at 6-7 p.m., followed by a group dinner prepared by the choir parents.
 Please consider giving your son “A Voice for Life!”

 It’s easy to support the Wilmington Boys Choir every time you shop through Amazon.
 At www.smile.amazon.com, select the Wilmington Boys Choir as your charity to support: .5% of your purchases will support the WBC!